vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 | [SIM Card Info v1.1.6](https://play.google.com/store/apps/details?id=com.midi.siminfo)         | Nexus 6P                     |
 | [Samsung Contacts v12.7.10.12](https://samsung-contacts.en.uptodown.com/android)               | Samsung Galaxy A71           |

-> Note that the AOSP Contacts app and [Google Contacts app](https://play.google.com/store/apps/details?id=com.google.android.contacts)
+> ℹ️ The AOSP Contacts app and [Google Contacts app](https://play.google.com/store/apps/details?id=com.google.android.contacts)
 > can only import contacts from SIM card so they are not very helpful for us with this investigation.

 For Android code references, I used the internal `IccProvider.java` as reference to what the Android